faizalrf/documentation/streaming-mariadb-backlup.md

 # Parallel Streaming MariaDB Backup

-Recently, quite a few clients have asked me on what is the best and fastest way to take MariaDB backup? can we improve it's performance? how much storate is required for a full backup and restore? etc. If you have had any of the above thoughts then this blog is going to be helpful.
+Recently, quite a few clients have asked me about the best and fastest way to take MariaDB backup?
+Can we improve its performance?
+How much storage is required for a full backup and restore?
+Etc. If you have had any of the above thoughts, then this blog is going to be helpful.

-I was involved in a project where we had 1.6TB of MariaDB database and took more than 6 hours to take a backup and transfer that backup to other nodes in order to build a slave.
-Parallel mariabackup would have been a perfect solution for that scenario but it was many years ago when we did not have this option!
+I was involved in a project where we had 1.6TB of the MariaDB database and took more than 6 hours to take a backup and transfer that backup to other nodes to build a slave.
+Parallel `mariabackup` would have been a perfect solution for that scenario, but it was many years ago when we did not have this option!

-To begin with, so far we have been used to the traditional MariaDB backup using the following three steps
+To begin with, we have been used to the traditional MariaDB backup using the following three steps.

 - `mariabackup --backup`
 - `mariabackup --prepare`
 - `mariabackup --copy-back`

-Well, the steps are still the same but now, we can send parallel streams of backup into a tool called `pigz` which can catch those parallel streams and compress them in parallel.
-This is not really Pig Zip, rather, "**P**arallel **I**mplementation of **gz**ip".
-It's available through the standard linux repositories.
+The steps are still the same, but now, we can send parallel streams of backup into a tool called `pigz` which can catch those parallel streams and compress them in parallel.
+This is not Pig Zip.
+Instead, "**P**arallel **I**mplementation of **gz**ip".
+It's available through the standard Linux repositories.

-Refer to <https://zlib.net/pigz/> for mode details on the tool.
+Refer to <https://zlib.net/pigz/> for more details on the tool.

 ## Scope

-The scope of this blog is to see how we can use the MariaDB Enterprise Server's streaming backup capabilities and stream that data directly to `pigz` which, by default uses all the CPUs available inthe machine for parallel compression/decompression but of course, can also be configure to use as many CPU as we wanted to.
+The scope of this blog is to see how we can use the MariaDB Enterprise Server's streaming backup capabilities.
+Stream data directly to `pigz` which, by default, uses all the CPUs available in the machine for parallel compression/decompression but of course, can also be configured to use as many CPU as we wanted to.

 ## What do we need

-We will need a RHEL/CentOS VM running the MariaDB Enterprise server, we are using MariaDB 10.6 for this blog, however, this approach will work in 10.5 and earlier versions as well as long as `--stream` option is supported by the `mariabackup` version currently in use.
+We will need an RHEL/CentOS VM running the MariaDB Enterprise server.
+We are using MariaDB 10.6 for this blog.
+However, this approach will work in 10.5 and earlier versions as well as long as the`--stream` option is supported by the `mariabackup` version currently in use.

-The VM are 16 CPU and 32GB RAM with 100GB local SSD storage that supports up to 5000 IOPS and an external 400GB SSD for the MariaDB backup.
+The two VMs are 16 CPU and 32GB RAM with 100GB local SSD storage that supports up to 5000 IOPS.
 A dedicated mount is recommended so that there is no IO contention for reading and writing of the backup streams.

-***Note:** MariaDB and mairabackup versions should always be the same, using a different version of mariabackup against a different MariaDB server might not be compatible*
+***Note:** MariaDB and `mariabackup` versions should always be the same.
+Using a different version of `mariabackup` against a different MariaDB server might not be compatible*

-To get what we need, we will need to do the following
+To get what we need, we will need to do the following.

 - RHEL/CentOS: <https://mariadb.com/docs/deploy/topologies/single-node/enterprise-server-10-6/#install-on-centos-rhel-yum>
 - Ubuntu/Debian: <https://mariadb.com/docs/deploy/topologies/single-node/enterprise-server-10-6/#install-on-debian-ubuntu-apt>

-Following the above enterprise documentation links, we will be able to install MariaDB Enterprise Server and MariaDB Backup on the two servers.
+Following the above enterprise documentation links, we will install MariaDB Enterprise Server and MariaDB Backup on the two servers.
 We just need to install `pigz` as an additional component manually.

 `yum install pigz` or `apt install pigz` depending on the OS in use.

-Let's generate some data on one of the servers now, we are going to be using `sysbench` for generating dummy data.
+Let's generate some data on one of the servers now.
+We are going to be using `sysbench` for generating dummy data.

 Let's connect to the MariaDB server and setup a user accounts for `sysbench` and `mariabackup`